 Unfortunately, the Oslo Pass doesn’t cover transport to and from the airport, as it’s outside the pass’ geographical area.

-I used public transportation to get to the Bygdøy Peninsula and back, to get to the city centre from the Vigeland Park, and also to get to the Munch Museum (which could be reached by a 30 minute walk, but I was short on time).
+I used public transportation three times in Oslo: to get to the Bygdøy Peninsula and back, to get to the city centre from the Vigeland Park, and also to get to the Munch Museum.
 The cheapest option to cover these journeys if I hadn’t had the Oslo Pass would be a 24 hour public transport ticket costing NOK 111 (€10.75).

 Total amount I would have spent on city transportation without the Oslo Pass = NOK 111 ($10.75).

 I’m a huuuuuge fan of museums, and Oslo sure has plenty of them!
 I loved the complete freedom the Oslo Pass gave me to visit whichever museums I wanted without having to recalculate my budget each time.